Both Unix and Windows have built in ways to restart services within the environment.

 Inside of your Accounts page, there is a Statements tab.
 You are able to download the receipt for the corresponding month.

 Yes, we can set it up for you on the backend.
-(Subscribe one plan to a paid plan and manually switch the others.
+Subscribe one plan to a paid plan and manually switch the others.
 Contact the support team who can put you in touch with our sales professionals who will help you with this.

 Access Control Lists (ACLs) – an initial implementation has been released which uses teams to restrict access.
 These teams can be restricted from certain tasks such as deleting log sets, editing DataHub routes, editing teams, deleting users and inviting users to the accounts.
-More functionality will be added Logentries develops this feature.
+More functionality will be added when Logentries develops this feature.

 Logentries supports single-signon through our Partner plans like Heroku, Azure, AppHarbor, Engine Yard, etc.